 From Art School I’ve been fascinated by the art of capturing that ‘something’ and what it is that makes a great photograph.
 I place structure and simplicity at the forefront of what I do and I find simplifying things a way of understanding at least something in this hectic world of ours.
 I believe simplicity soothes the soul.

 More recently my photography has become focused on what us humans are doing to the planet and to what extent we fashion our own environment.
 Not so much an environmentalist, although I do support the idea we’re desperately trying for some insane reason to ruin our planet, I have an objective approach to man’s endeavours and I’m interested in looking at how visually & structurally, we’re influencing and utilising the space around us; How landscapes (Cityscapes) are, in a way a portrait of us- as in the local community, or in a wider sense, the population of a nation.
 From the artic poles and deserts to the oceans, atmosphere and beyond...
 Human endeavour can be seen almost everywhere now and it’s fascinating!

-I was an assistant for over 4 1/2 years working with commercial photographers including; Corrine Day & Terry O'Neil as well as other contemporaries in the Noughties.
+I Studied at Norwich School of Art & Design and spent five years assisting in London, working with notable photographers including; Corrine Day & Terry O'Neil as well as other Advertising, Portrait & Fashion photographers in the 20000’s.